what is a UX designer?

 view jobs near youaverage UX designer salary

 Would you like to know what a UX designer earns?
 Where the highest salaries are paid to UX designers?
-Then check out this salary page and find out all about the salary of a UX designer in the USA.
+Then check out this salary comparison tool and find out all about the salary of a UX designer in the USA.

 factors affecting UX designer salary